saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_02_Function Apps.md

 Azure Function Apps uses the Azure App Service infrastructure.
 This topic shows you how to create a function app in the Azure portal.
 A function app is the container that hosts the execution of individual functions.
 When you create a function app in the App Service hosting plan, your function app can use all the features of App Service.

+## Exercise 1: Create a Function and Trigger

 ### Task 1: Lab Setup